Jaemooo/ixd-256-class/assignment1/README.md

-## assignment 1
-Assignment 1 description

 # Introduction

-CLASSIC CAMERA WITH LIGHT
+"CLASSIC CAMERA"

+I sketched an ideation inspired by classic cameras.
+In traditional cameras, the flash blinks once when a picture is taken.
+Based on this, I incorporated a similar function into my first project using a Lego camera.

 ![sketch](1st_Assignment_Sketch.jpg)

 # Firmware
 ```
- # When user took the picture, light will blink time like camera flash.
+ # When the user takes a picture(INPUT), the light will blink once(OUTPUT), like a camera flash.

    elif program_state == 'DONE':